mries/azure-docs/articles/virtual-machines/linux/freebsd-intro-on-azure.md

 ## Authentication: user names, passwords, and SSH keys
 When you're creating a FreeBSD virtual machine by using the Azure portal, you must provide a user name, password, or SSH public key.
 User names for deploying a FreeBSD virtual machine on Azure must not match names of system accounts (UID <100) already present in the virtual machine ("root", for example).
-Currently, only the RSA SSH key is supported.
 A multiline SSH key must begin with `---- BEGIN SSH2 PUBLIC KEY ----` and end with `---- END SSH2 PUBLIC KEY ----`.

 ## Obtaining superuser privileges
 The user account that is specified during virtual machine instance deployment on Azure is a privileged account.
 The package of sudo was installed in the published FreeBSD image.